 If you believe that your cigarettes have a permanent hold on you and you’re looking for a real solution to help you quit for good, then you may want to read carefully what I’m about to share with you.

-Because the next lines will reveal things you’ve never seen before.
+Because the next few pages will reveal things you’ve never seen before.

-Things you might be doing right now, or plan to do in your next quit attempt… that can single-handedly cause you to fail and struggle.
+The truth is, there are things you are doing right now, or plan to do in your next quit attempt… that can single-handedly cause you to struggle and fail.

-And by effective, I mean the easiest way to stop smoking naturally without suffering from cravings, anxiety and without missing the cigarette friend ever again.
+And when I say effective, I mean the easiest way to stop smoking naturally without suffering from cravings and without missing cigarettes ever again.

 But before I get into that, I need to give you a fair warning.

-You are not going to quit smoking just by reading these lines.
+But you are not going to quit just by reading words on a page.

 Same here.
-Reading about the most effective way to stop smoking naturally, won’t make you quit.
+Learning how to stop smoking effectively, won’t make you quit.
 But it will show you how to do it and find it easy.

 I can promise you that.

 Why I Can Show You The Most Effective Way to Quit Smoking